HPV vaccination in Japan: Social media and public discourse

 On September 25, 2024, the terms "HPV vaccine" and "cervical cancer" trended on X (formerly Twitter) in Japan.
 Users shared vaccination experiences and praised one another.
 Obstetricians and vaccine advocates welcomed the change.
+A preliminary 2026 study of posts on the platform, based on a limited sample and short observation period, reported a “praise movement” characterized by predominantly positive sentiment.

-Journalist Eito Suzuki posted courtroom observations from the HPV vaccine litigation on X in August 2024, receiving over 18 million impressions.
+Journalist Eito Suzuki (鈴木エイト) posted courtroom observations from the HPV vaccine litigation on X in August 2024, receiving over 18 million impressions.
 His reporting highlighted that plaintiffs had pre-existing conditions and psychosocial challenges prior to vaccination.
 Some had been diagnosed with HANS (Health Anxiety Neuro-Syndrome) and certified for compensation by the PMDA, leading some to abandon cognitive behavioral therapy.

-A 10-year analysis of Japanese-language social media posts by Kyoto University researchers found that discussions about vaccine safety peaked in 2015 and declined thereafter, while discourse on vaccine effectiveness increased.
-The study concluded that targeted public health interventions are needed to address lingering vaccine hesitancy.